proycon/vocage/README.md

 ## Features & non-features

 * Data is stored in a simple plain-text tab-separated values (TSV) format.
-So you can edit your cards in your favourite text editor or spreadsheet program.
+So you can edit your cards in your favourite text editor or spreadsheet program (use CSV export and set delimiter to tab and quotes to none).
   Vocage itself does not provide editing facilities.
 * Progress is stored right inside the TSV files (added columns for the deck a card is on and when it is due).
 This keeps everything in one place.
 You could keep your vocabulary sets in git, if you want.
 * Configuration is done via command line parameters that can also be stored as comments in the TSV file for quick loading: